attilammagyar/js80p/README.md

 oscillators are required to make this sound good in stereo - instead, the effect is achieved through trickery with the Note controller and the Distortion knob of Macro 12 and 13.)

+<a id="preset-analog-brass"></a>

+### Analog Brass

+Turn the mod wheel down and play with low velocity for a soft, smooth, warm, and fat analog brass sound.
+Turn it up and play fortissimo for big bright swells.
+Aftertouch adds a slow vibrato.

 <a id="bugs" href="#toc">Table of Contents</a>